Abhilash-MS/Quora-Question-Pair-Similarity/README.md

 ## Real world/Business Objectives and Constraints :

-i)The cost of a mis-classification can be very high.
+- The cost of a mis-classification can be very high.

-ii)You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.
+- You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.

-iii)No strict latency concerns.
+- No strict latency concerns.

-iv)Interpretability is partially important.
+- Interpretability is partially important.

 ## Data Overview
 - Data will be in a file Train.csv